weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 * [Docker](http://docker.com)
 * [Amazon ECS](http://aws.amazon.com/ecs/)

-##Before You Begin
+## Before You Begin

-This getting started guide is self contained.
-You will use Weave, Docker and Amazon ECS.
-We also make use of the [Amazon Web Services (AWS) CLI tool](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) to manage and access AWS.
+We will make use of the [Amazon Web Services (AWS) CLI tool](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) to manage and access AWS.
 You need a valid [Amazon Web Services](http://aws.amazon.com) account, and also have the AWS CLI set up and configured before working through this guide.
+Please ensure your AWS account has the appropriate administrative privileges.
 Amazon provides extensive documentation on how to set up the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html).

 * [Git](http://git-scm.com/downloads)
 * [AWS CLI >= 1.7.35 ](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)
 * [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))
 * An [SSH client](https://en.wikipedia.org/wiki/Comparison_of_SSH_clients) (optional)

-This guide takes approximately 15 minutes to complete.

 ## Getting the Code

-The code for this example is available on GitHub.
+The code for this guide is available on GitHub.
 Clone the `weaveworks/guides` repository and then change to the `aws-ecs` directory, from which you will be working throughout most of this guide.

 ~~~ bash